She Gets It Done: Meet Amour Destine Founder, Annie Gibbs

 I am especially proud of the work I do in the community helping survivors of various forms abuse, from harmful practices to domestic abuse, move forward from being in unhealthy relationships and developing a by and for specialist organization called Amour Destiné in legacy of my late mother who herself was a survivor of Domestic Abuse.
 We are staffed with a team of IDVAs and counsellors whom are helping women, and at times their children, escape dangerous situations, and inspiring women to embrace their destiny so that they can unlock the knowledge that situation does not define you.

 I have also recently become a co-author alongside 100 other care experience people.
-A letter Calle Chère mère that is an extract from my personal book which I am in the process of finishing was published in the anthology Free Loaves on Fridays about my experience growing up in the care system and the importance of ensuring connections to heritage is so fundamental to a child’s self esteem and development of self.
+A letter titled Chère mère that is an extract from my personal book which I am in the process of finishing, was published this year in the anthology “Free Loaves on Fridays” about my experience growing up in the UM care system and shining a light on the importance of ensuring connections to heritage is so fundamental to a child’s self esteem and development of self.

 Who are your role models or mentors in the business world, and how have they influenced you?

-I have had many rainbows in the clouds in my lifetime that I am yet to meet and I look at their journeys in the public’ domain such as Oprah Winfrey for her using her lived experience for change as I am and Michelle Obama for being such an inspiring bold and formidable force who stands up for women and girls and reminds us always to be ourselves and we matter so on the way forward when one door opens we must ensure we keep it open to help others to also pass through.
+I have had many rainbows in the clouds in my lifetime that I am yet to meet and I look at their journeys in the public’ domain such as Oprah Winfrey for her using her lived experience for change as I am.
+The fourth Michelle Obama for being such an inspiring bold and formidable force who stands up for women and girls and reminds us always to be ourselves and we matter so on the way forward when one door opens we must ensure we keep it open to help others to also pass through.

 How important is networking to you, and what strategies do you use to build connections?

-Networking has been something I have found very helpful in my growth as a human being.
-Not only for Amour Destiné but also myself as a person.
-I have been able to develop partnerships for Amour Destiné through networking that helps to support the women who are part of our community so they have other communities they can build relationships with that understand their lived experience and enhance the best support to rebuild their life.
+I have been able to develop partnerships for Amour Destiné through networking, which has enabled us to grow the help and support the women who are part of our community.
+So that they can have other communities they can build relationships with, that understand their lived experience and enhance the best support to rebuild their life.

 In all honesty there are not really any strategies, I just like to be myself and speak to others.
+I tend to go and visit the people and organizations which I find interest me who align with my heart and values.

 Where can we our readers find you online?